ReactiveX/RxSwift/.github/ISSUE_TEMPLATE.md

 :warning: If you don't have something to report in the following format, it will probably be easier and faster to ask in the [slack channel](http://http://slack.rxswift.org/) first. :warning:

+:warning: Please take you time to fill in the fields below.
+If we aren't provided with this basic information about your issue we probably won't be able to help you and there won't be much we can do except to close the issue :( :warning:

+*If you still want to report issue, please delete above statements before submitting an issue.*

 **Short description of the issue**:

   _description here_